-Statement made on 13 June 2012 by Senator Claudette Tardif, Senator Maria Chaput, Senator Marie-P. Poulin (Charette), Senator Jim Munson, Senator David Smith, Senator Joan Fraser, Senator Sandra Lovelace Nicholas, Senator Mobina Jaffer, Senator Pierre De Bané and Senator Rose-Marie Losier-Cool (retired)
+Statement made on 13 June 2012 by Senator Claudette Tardif, Senator Maria Chaput, Senator Marie-P. Poulin (Charette), Senator Jim Munson, Senator David Smith, Senator Joan Fraser, Senator Sandra Lovelace Nicholas, Senator Mobina Jaffer, Senator Pierre De Bané (retired) and Senator Rose-Marie Losier-Cool (retired)

 Hon.
 Claudette Tardif (Deputy Leader of the Opposition):